-\textbf{Proof of Lemma \ref{kolmouse}:} The first step in the proof is the observation that the event is independent of any finite set of edges.
-Indeed, for every finite set of edges $E_0$, there is an $i \in \mathbb{N}$ such that all edges in $E_0$ are shared by vertices in $\Lambda_i(0)$.
+is independent of any finite set of edges.
+Indeed, for every finite set of edges $E_0$, there is an $i \in\mathbb{N}$ such that all edges in $E_0$ are shared by vertices in $\Lambda_i(0)$.
 However, whether a vertex $x$ with $r(0,x)>i$ is ultimately good does not depend on edges with at least one end-vertex in $\Lambda_i(0)$.
-So, $\mathcal{E}$ does not depend on $E_0$.
+Therefore, $\mathcal {E}$ does not depend on $E_0$.

-By a Kolmogorov-like zero-one law (see e.g. \cite[p.~289]{Grim92}), we know that the probability that there will be infinitely many ultimately good vertices is either 0 or 1.
-We will prove that with positive probability every annulus of the form $\Lambda_{i+1}(0) \setminus \Lambda_i(0)$ with $i \in \mathbb{N}$, contains at least one ultimately good vertex.
-Which will prove the lemma.
+By a Kolmogorov-like zero--one law (see, e.g., \cite{Grim92}, page 289), we know that the probability that there will be infinitely many ultimately good vertices is either 0 or 1.
+We will prove that, with positive probability, every annulus of the form $\Lambda_{i+1}(0) \setminus\Lambda_i(0)$ with $i \in\mathbb{N}$ contains at least one ultimately good vertex.
+This will prove the lemma.